It's your organisation's responsibility to make sure volunteers can carry out their role. Training is one way to make sure they're well prepared.

 For new volunteers, see our guidance on running a volunteer induction.

-Training can involve:
+Training and development can involve:

 To decide how much training to offer, think about: